SvenVw/fdm/fdm-docs/docs/02-Installation.md

 * ``fdm-core``: This is the heart of FDM.
 It provides the core data schema and the functions to interact with it.
 It is a TypeScript library that can be integrated into your applications. ``fdm-core`` directly interacts with your database, enabling creation, retrieval, updating, and deletion of farm-related data.

-* ``fdm-data``: This package is an extension to ``fdm-core` and offers catalogues with data records.
-These catalogues can contain sets of fertilizers or cultivations for which an user can choose from.
-In this way you can choose yourself which list of fertilizers or cultivations you want to use or create your own catalogue easily.
+* ``fdm-data``: This package is an extension to ``fdm-core`` and offers catalogues with data records.
+These catalogues contain sets of fertilizers or cultivations that a user can choose from.
+You can select from existing lists of fertilizers or cultivations, or easily create your own catalogue.

 * ``fdm-calculator``: This package will enable domain-specific calculations based on the data stored in the database.
 Development of this package will start soon.